 Cheap eats and 24-hour diners are nothing new, of course, but Waffle House has won hearts in a way that Denny’s and IHOP cannot.
 It is oblivious to trends, to coolness and to interior decorators.
 Waffle House is as comfortable and beloved as an old pair of jeans, stains and all.
 And if there’s a bit of a film on the front window, if the pork chop breakfast happens to have 1,030 calories, if that yellow sign looks (as comedian Jim Gaffigan has said) like a ransom note—well, so what?
 In a place where the coffee’s hot, the waitress knows your name, and the hash browns are served eight different ways, it’s all part of why you come in.

-They have since 1955 when Atlanta neighbors Joe Rogers Sr. and Tom Forkner launched an open-kitchen restaurant that was small enough for the grill cooks to converse with patrons as they ate.
+They have tapped into our hearts and bellies since 1955 when Atlanta neighbors Joe Rogers Sr. and Tom Forkner launched an open-kitchen restaurant that was small enough for the grill cooks to converse with patrons as they ate.
 And, as communications manager Kelly Thrasher points out, the restaurants are still built that way.
 “The cooks can freely interact with our guests,” Thrasher said.
 “You eat in our kitchen, and this is a welcoming and familiar experience for many.”

 Modernity is a latecomer to Waffle House (the place only started taking credit cards in 2006), but that seems more a comfort than a shortcoming.
 “As our regulars know,” reads the website, “we don’t like to fix what isn’t broken.”